The Doors of Perception: Synopsis

 For Huxley, the reconciliation of these cleansed perceptions with humanity reflects the age old debate between active and contemplative life, known as the way of Martha and the way of Mary.
 As Huxley believes that contemplation should also include action and charity, he concludes that the experience represents contemplation at its height, but not its fullness.
 Correct behaviour and alertness are needed.
 Nonetheless, Huxley maintains that even quietistic contemplation has an ethical value, because it is concerned with negative virtues and acts to channel the transcendent into the world.

 After listening to Mozart's C-Minor Piano Concerto, Gesualdo's madrigals and Alban Berg's Lyric Suite, Huxley heads into the garden.
 Outside, the garden chairs take on such an immense intensity that he fears being overwhelmed; this gives him an insight into madness.
 He reflects that spiritual literature, including the works of Jakob Böhme, William Law and the Tibetan Book of the Dead, talks of these pains and terrors.
 Huxley speculates that schizophrenia is the inability to escape from this reality into the world of common sense and thus help would be essential.

 After lunch and the drive to the WBDS he returns home and to his ordinary state of mind.
 His final insight is taken from Buddhist scripture: that within sameness there is difference, although that difference is not different from sameness.

 The book finishes with Huxley's final reflections on the meaning of his experience.
 Firstly, the urge to transcend one's self is universal through times and cultures (and was characterised by H. G. Wells as The Door in the Wall).
 He reasons that better, healthier "doors" are needed than alcohol and tobacco.
 Mescaline has the advantage of not provoking violence in takers, but its effects last an inconveniently long time and some users can have negative reactions.
 Ideally, self-transcendence would be found in religion, but Huxley feels that it is unlikely that this will ever happen.
 Christianity and mescaline seem well-suited for each other; the Native American Church for instance uses the drug as a sacrament, where its use combines religious feeling with decorum.

-Huxley concludes that mescaline is not enlightenment or the Beatific vision, but a "gratuitous grace" (a term taken from Thomas Aquinas' Summa Theologica).
+Huxley concludes that mescaline is neither divine illumination nor beatific vision, but a "gratuitous grace" (a term taken from Thomas Aquinas' Summa Theologica).
 It is not necessary but helpful, especially so for the intellectual, who can become the victim of words and symbols.
 Although systematic reasoning is important, direct perception has intrinsic value too.
 Finally, Huxley maintains that the person who has this experience will be transformed for the better.